ooni/spec/probe/README.md

 The test helpers are a set of servers useful to perform specific nettests.
 Their specs is available [as part of this repository](../backends).
 We only consider test helpers the servers that are under OONI control.
-Other servers will be used as part of our testing.
+As we will see later, there are other servers we don't control that are part of our testing (e.g., when we test a specific URL for censorship, the server being tested is obviously part of the testing process but is also most likely not under our control).

 ## Nettest flow